-- (1.)
-It is for the bishop to decide who will conduct reviews in his diocese.
-The bishop will decide whether he wishes to conduct reviews himself.
-In most dioceses he is unlikely to be able to conduct all reviews himself but is likely to want to conduct the reviews of his senior clergy.
-He should appoint reviewers and ensure that they are briefed, trained and continue to meet the required standard. - (2.)
-If the reviewee has no input into the choice of reviewer they should be able to make a reasoned objection. - (3.)
-MDR should be conducted on a one-to-one basis.
-The bishop should ensure appropriate pairings of reviewers and reviewees and direct how this is to be done in his diocese. - (4.)
-The reviewer should be able to take an objective view and be conversant with the bishop's vision and expectations of his clergy in general and this parish/group of parishes/area of ministry in particular.
-The reviewer should be authorised to agree personal objectives with the reviewee, bearing in any mind parish and diocesan mission priorities or strategy. - (5.)
-The MDR is expected to be searching and requires both the reviewer and the reviewee to prepare beforehand.
+- (1) It is for the bishop to decide who will conduct reviews in their diocese.
+The bishop will decide whether they wish to conduct reviews themselves.
+In most dioceses the bishop is unlikely to be able to conduct all reviews themselves but is likely to want to conduct the reviews of their senior clergy.
+The bishop should appoint reviewers and ensure that they are briefed, trained and continue to meet the required standard. - (1A) The bishop should not appoint the dean of a cathedral to conduct the reviews of any residentiary canons who are executive residentiary canons for the purposes of Regulation 18A of the Ecclesiastical Offices (Terms of Service) Regulations 2009 (the 2009 Regulations).
+This is because the dean is required to conduct annual reviews for executive residentiary canons in their cathedral and the same person should not conduct the MDR and the annual review. - (2) If the reviewee has no input into the choice of reviewer, they should be able to make a reasoned objection. - (3) MDR should be conducted on a one-to-one basis.
+The bishop should ensure appropriate pairings of reviewers and reviewees and direct how this is to be done in their diocese. - (4) The reviewer should be able to take an objective view and be conversant with the bishop's vision and expectations of their clergy in general and this parish/group of parishes/area of ministry in particular.
+The reviewer should be authorised to agree personal objectives with the reviewee, bearing in any mind parish and diocesan mission priorities or strategy. - (5) The MDR is expected to be searching and requires both the reviewer and the reviewee to prepare beforehand.